pkdone/MongoSecurityPlaypen/README.md

 ### 1.2 Main Steps to Run

-1. Clone this repository, e.g.
+1. Download or Clone this repository (see green "Clone or Download" button at top right of project home page).
+Example command to clone:.

     ```
     $ git clone git@github.com:pkdone/MongoSecurityPlaypen.git